-If you are one of the unlucky taxpayers who have received a 1099-C form reporting “cancelled debt income,” you may wonder whether a 1099-C would affect your credit scores.
+If you are one of the unlucky taxpayers who received a 1099-C form reporting “cancelled debt income” this year, you may be wondering whether it will affect your credit scores.

 Does that mean you don’t have to worry about your credit when you get one of these forms?

 Not exactly.
-The event that triggered the 1099-C — unpaid credit card debt, a foreclosure or short sale, vehicle repossession, for example — almost certainly has been reported on your credit reports.
+The event that triggered the 1099-C — unpaid credit card debt, for example, or a foreclosure or short sale of your home, a vehicle repossession or other incident in which you did not pay a debt — almost certainly has been reported on your credit reports.
 In some sense, then, the damage has already been done.

 As we’ve explained in other articles, there is a great deal of confusion around these forms.
 Sometimes they are issued for the wrong amount or in the wrong year, and you, the taxpayer who gets one of these forms, has to try to deal with those inaccuracies.